 I’ve used a few different services in the past to back up my stuff online.
 For a while I was just using Dropbox, but soon ran out of room.

-I experimented with other free cloud storage services like Skydrive, but found it to be slow and limited, and I even wrote a script to sync my photos with a folder on my web server, which worked quite well – when I remembered to run it.
+I experimented with other free cloud storage services like Skydrive, but found them to be slow and limited.
+I even wrote a script to sync photos with a folder on my web server, which worked quite well — when I remembered to run it.

 A couple of months ago, I finally decided it was time to get serious about it all.
-After much research and trialling some worthy contenders like Mozy and Carbonite, I ended up signing up for a one year subscription with Crashplan.
+After much research and trialling worthy contenders like Mozy and Carbonite, I ended up signing up for a one year subscription with Crashplan.

 Crashplan is primarily a desktop application that runs on Windows, Mac and some Unix variants.
 The basic version is free, allowing you to send files to a removable drive and, via the Internet, any other computer running the same software.

-The paid versions add in cloud backup for one or multiple computers at various price points, and there is an option for businesses as well.
-All versions encrypt data before backing it up, with the ability to create several backup sets for different destinations.
+The paid versions add in cloud backup for one or more computers at various price points, and there’s also a business option.
+All versions encrypt data before backing it up.
+You can create multiple backup sets for different combinations of files and destinations.

-For some travellers the free version would be enough.
-If you have access to a computer that will always be powered on, with a fast internet connection – your own at home, perhaps, or that of a friend or family member – you can point your backups at it and save a few bucks a month.
+For some travellers the free version will be enough.
+If you have access to an always-on computer with a fast Internet connection back home, you can point your backups at it and save a few bucks a month.

 Ease of Use